OpenCageData/ruby-opencage-geocoder/README.md

 ## Copyright

-Copyright (c) 2019 OpenCage Data Ltd. See LICENSE for details.
+Copyright (c) 2019 OpenCage GmbH.
+See LICENSE for details.